 If R1 is made lower than R2 and R3, the circuit has gain.
 If R1 is higher than R2 and R3, the circuit can accept higher input voltages because it acts as an attenuator.
 For example, if R1 is 1k, the circuit has a gain of 10, and if 100k, the gain is 0.1 (an attenuation of 10).
 All normal opamp restrictions apply, so if a high gain is used frequency response will be affected.

-One interesting result of using the inverting topology is that it enables the circuit to sum multiple inputs.
+One interesting result of using the inverting topology is that the input node is a 'virtual earth' and it enables the circuit to sum multiple inputs.
 R1 can be duplicated to give another input, and this can be extended.
 The original SSL circuit used two of these rectifiers with four inputs each.
 Remember that this is the same as operating the first opamp with a gain of four, so high frequency response may be affected.

 Figure 7 - Original Intersil Precision Rectifier Circuit

 During the positive cycle of the input, the signal is directly fed through the feedback network to the output.
 R3 actually consists of R3 itself, plus the set value of VR2.
 The nominal value of the pair is 15k, and VR2 can be usually be dispensed with if precision resistors are used (R3 and VR2 are replaced by a single 15k resistor).